JessieConley/movie-sagas-master/README.md

 ## Installation
-1. If you don't have Nodemon installed, install it globally within your terming using the command "npm install nodemon --global
+1. If you don't have Node installed, install it globally within your terming using the command "npm install nodemon --global
 2. Run "npm install" in terminal
 3. Run "npm install react-router-dom to add react-router to your project, then set up your import within your application files
 4. Run "npm install redux react-redux to connect react and redux together, then set up your import within your application files